Pylons/pyramid/docs/narr/startup.rst

    application, you can pass an optional ``filename=`` paramter to make_app (e.g. ``make_app(get_root, myproject, filename='meta.zcml', options=options``).
-If the filename is absolute, the package is ignored.
+If the filename is absolute, the ``package`` argument is ignored.

 #.
 The ``make_app`` function does its work.
-It parses the ZCML
+It finds and parses the
-   represented by the application registry file (or may obtain the application registry from a previously cached pickle file, e.g. ``configure.zcml.cache``).
-If it fails to parse one or more ZCML files, a ``XMLConfigurationError`` is raised.
-If it succeeds, the :term:`application registry` is created, a :term:`router` instance is created, and the router is associated with the application registry.
-The router represents your application; the settings in this application registry will be used for your application.
+   ZCML represented by the application registry file (or may obtain the application registry from a previously cached pickle file, e.g. ``configure.zcml.cache``).
+If it fails to parse one or more ZCML files, a ``XMLConfigurationError`` is raised (or possibly another error if the ZCML file just doesn't exist).
+If it succeeds, an :term:`application registry` is created, representing the view registrations (and other registrations) for your application.
+A :term:`router` instance is created, and the router is associated with the application registry.
+The router represents your application; the settings in the application registry that is created will be used for your application.

 #.
 A ``WSGIApplicationCreatedEvent`` event is emitted (see
    :ref:`events_chapter` for more informations about events).

 #.
 Assuming there were no errors, our ``myproject`` ``app`` function
    returns the router instance created by ``make_app`` back to PasteDeploy.
-As far as PasteDeploy is concerned, it is just another WSGI application.
+As far as PasteDeploy is concerned, it is "just another WSGI application".

 #.
 PasteDeploy starts the WSGI *server* defined within the
    ``[server:main]`` section.
 In our case, this is the "CherryPy"